effektif/admin-docs/docs/optional.rst

 Before you start, check that you have the following pre-requisites.

-* Windows domain users added to Signavio Workflow, e.g. using LDAP synchronisation.
+* Windows domain users added to Workflow Accelerator, e.g. using LDAP synchronisation.
 * A Windows domain for authenticating users.
-* A domain account for running Signavio Workflow - its username and password.
+* A domain account for running Workflow Accelerator - its username and password.
-* Signavio Workflow is installed on a Windows Server that is on the domain.
+* Workflow Accelerator is installed on a Windows Server that is on the domain.

 Configuring SSO in Apache Tomcat consists of the following steps.